 The larvae, however, are laid in the dark and take over a year to develop into beetles.
-That’s a good reason why a professional may be required to help out with carpet beetles in the home.
+Carpet beetle larvae are more destructive than the beetle stage, and that’s a good reason why a professional may be required to help out with carpet beetles and larvae in the home.

 But How Do You Get Rid of Carpet Beetles?

 Getting rid of carpet beetles takes persistence and patience.